-Read our full GIMP review
+- Read our full GIMP review.

-Shotcut is an open source free video editor.
+Shotcut is open source free video editing software.
 It’s one of those open source programs that really demonstrates how much a dedicated development community can improve a platform given time.
 In earlier versions, the Shotcut interface was a little bare, but later releases have added extra dockable panels, an intuitive timeline, and other touches that put Shotcut in the same league as premium video editors like Adobe Premiere Pro.

 This video tool supports non-destructive audio and video editing, meaning you can compile effects without any quality loss.
 You can also use this platform to do color keying and grading operations, as well as more basic clip splicing and trimming.